WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 `delegate` targets catches of a `try` as a whole and does not target an individual `catch`/`catch_all`, so it doesn't apply.

-If `delegate`'s immediate argument is (the depth of the outermost block + 1), it is considered to target the function-level block, so it in effect delegates the exception to the caller of the current function.
+If `delegate` targets the implicit function body block, then in effect it delegates the exception to the caller of the current function.
 For example:
 ```
 (func $test